fncbook/fnc/chapter8/subspace.md

 ## The Arnoldi iteration

-The breakdown of convergence in {numref}`Demo %s <demo-subspace-unstable>` is due to a critical numerical defect in our approach: the columns of the Krylov matrix {eq}`krylovmatrix` increasingly become parallel to the dominant eigenvector, as {eq}`poweriterconverge` predicts, and therefore to one another.
+The breakdown of convergence in @demo-subspace-unstable is due to a critical numerical defect in our approach: the columns of the Krylov matrix {eq}`krylovmatrix` increasingly become parallel to the dominant eigenvector, as {eq}`poweriterconverge` predicts, and therefore to one another.
 As we saw in {numref}`section-leastsq-qr`, near-parallel vectors create the potential for numerical cancellation.
 This manifests as a large condition number for $\mathbf{K}_m$ as $m$ grows, eventually creating excessive error when solving the least-squares system.

 The polar opposite of an ill-conditioned basis for $\mathcal{K}_m$ is an orthonormal one.
 Suppose we had a thin QR factorization of $\mathbf{K}_m$: